wexi/amforth-shadow/doc/source/TG/Implementation.rst

 in the USER area.

-The word :command:`MS` is implemented with the word :command:`1MS` which busy waits almost exactly 1 millisecond.
+The word :command:`MS` is implemented with the word :command:`1MS` that busy waits almost exactly 1 millisecond.
 The calculation is based upon the frequency specified at compile time.
+There are variants which are multitasking friendly but less accurate.

-The words :command:`TIME&DATE`, :command:`EKEY`,
+The words :command:`EKEY` and :command:`EKEY>CHAR`
-:command:`EKEY>CHAR` are not implemented.
+are not implemented.

 To control a VT100 terminal the words
 :command:`AT-XY` and :command:`PAGE`